HaotianYu123/HaotianYu123.github.io/pages/about.md

 |Washington DC,USA |       Feb 2020 - May 2020
 | ---------------------- |:--------------------------:|

+         Use feature engineering and Machine Learning models to predict defendants’ appearance in court based on their background and case data: Python

 •	Used NLP to get keywords from cases.
 Classified the cases and identified whether the case is a misdemeanor or felony.